Search

 Member States' Laws & Papers

-Only 13 out of 53 of the Commonwealth's member states have freedom of information legislations: Antigua & Barbuda, Australia, Belize, Canada, India, Jamaica, New Zealand, Pakistan (although only an Ordinance, not an Act, has been passed) South Africa, St Vincent and the Grenadines, Trinidad & Tobago, Uganda and United Kingdom.
-A number of Commonwealth countries protect the right to information in the Constitutions, but only a handful have actually operationalised these principles through legislation."
+Only 15 out of 53 of the Commonwealth’s member state have their own freedom of information legislations: Antigua, Australia, Bangladesh, Belize, Canada, India, Jamaica, Malta (not yet operationalised), New Zealand, Pakistan (although only an Ordinance, not an Act, has been passed) South Africa, St Vincent and the Grenadines, Trinidad & Tobago, Uganda and United Kingdom.
+A number of Commonwealth countries protect the right to information in the Constitutions, but only a handful have actually operationalised these principles through legislation.

-Comparative Tables comparing key provisions in the 13 right to information laws in the Commonwealth
+Comparative Table of key provisions in access to information laws in Countries of the Commonwealth

 Click on the links below to view legislation, papers and links for each country